 The components of the SMP and IC/ECs were conducted as required during the reporting period.
 IC/ECs are effective in preventing human contact with residual contamination.
 No changes to the SMP requirements are recommended at this time.
-No changes to the PRR submittal frequency are recommended at this time.
-WVA is currently taking actions to mitigate the impacts of potential confounding sources for indoor concentrations of CVOCs in Buildings 25 and 120.
-Groundwater site characterization will be completed in 2019 to evaluate the extent of the chromic acid release at Building 35 and assess potential remedial alternatives.
+As the Long-Term Monitoring Data Summary Report already summarizes annual activities at WVA, it is recommended that PRR submittal frequency be adjusted to every five years.
+WVA has taken actions to mitigate the impacts of potential confounding sources for indoor concentrations of CVOCs in Buildings 25 and 120 and will continue to monitor this as part of Long-Term Monitoring activities.
+A Groundwater Site Investigation was completed in 2019 to evaluate the extent of the chromic acid release at Building 35 and assess potential remedial alternatives.
+This investigation report will be submitted in the first quarter of 2020.